Frequently Asked Questions

 While reducing carbon is important, we also recognised that food production in high-biodiversity areas damages local freshwater resources and ecosystems.
 Our Environmental Impact Calculator raises awareness of these wider environmental impacts, encouraging venues to look beyond just carbon when addressing sustainability.

-The Food Environmental Impact Calculator aligns with the European PEF (Product Environmental Footprint) Standard, which uses Life Cycle Assessment throughout a product's lifetime production, use, and disposal across multiple indicators including climate, water, marine, land, and health impacts.
-We focus on the most relevant indicators to avoid overwhelming users who may not need the full PEF data range.
+The Food Environmental Impact Calculator aligns with the European PEF (Product Environmental Footprint) Standard, which uses Life Cycle Assessment throughout a product's lifetime p- roduction, use, and disposal across multiple indicators including climate, water, marine, land, and health impacts.
+In this free tool we focus on the most relevant indicators to avoid overwhelming users who may not need the full PEF data range.
+Our commercial services include all 16 PEF indicators.

 The answer to that is a wholehearted yes!
 But let's consider what may be driving those choices.
 For example, based on a review of the science literature we know that beef is eaten more and in larger amounts in hospitality venues than in the guests own home, so dining out is seen as an opportunity to indulge.